Keyframes part 1

 - Adjust motion paths with spatial and temporal interpolation.

-- Utilize the graph editor for advanced keyframing.
+- Utilize the graph editor for keyframe adjustments.

 Level: Intermediate